Inedo/inedo-docs/Content/proget/reference-api/proget-api-sca/builds/proget-api-sca-builds-scan.md

 ## Command Specification (CLI)
 The `builds scan` command is used to scan a build of a project and [audits the build](/docs/proget/reference-api/proget-api-sca/builds/proget-api-sca-builds-analyze).

-The `--project-name` and `--version` options are always required and will scan the current working directory for .NET solutions or projects, npm `package-lock.json` files, cargo `Cargo.lock` files, or PyPI and Conda `requirements.txt` files.
+The `--project-name` and `--version` options are always required and will scan the current working directory for .NET solutions or projects, npm `package-lock.json` files, cargo `Cargo.lock` files, composer `composer.lock`, or PyPI and Conda `requirements.txt` files.

 If you would like to scan a specific file or folder, you can specify it using the `--input` option.
 If you have multiple project types within the same folder, you can specify the package type using the `--scanner-type` parameter.